monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### scsh

 scsh is written in Scheme48 which originates back in 1986, but is still actively updated.
 Scheme48 is written in PreScheme which is a statically-typed dialect of Scheme.
-By own enmission, scsh is not suitable for an interactive shell, as many features for this is not implemented yet.
+By own emission, scsh is not suitable for an interactive shell, as many features for this is not implemented yet.
 However scsh is a very complete and well thought abstraction over the requirements and needs used in scripting and calling system commands.

 > Scsh spans a wide range of application, from “script” applications usually handled with perl or sh, to more standard systems applications usually written in C

 scsh have very extensive system support, e.g. functions for networking, string manipulations, regex, file manipulations and many more exists.
-Also more specifialized features as creating fifos and file locks are supported. scsh provides its own abstraction over system calls and have parted from traditional error handling, and instead opted for an exception based error mechanism.
+Also more specialized features as creating fifos and file locks are supported. scsh provides its own abstraction over system calls and have parted from traditional error handling, and instead opted for an exception based error mechanism.

 >System call error exceptions contain the Unix errno code reported by the system call.
 Unlike C, the errno value is a part of the exception packet, it is not accessed through a global variable.

-It is clear that the creators of scsh have great knowledge of how the underlaying OS works and operates, and have gone lengths to chose sane default behaviours.
-Examples are the mentioned decision, to consistantly use exceptions to allow free use of return values.
+It is clear that the creators of scsh have great knowledge of how the underlaying OS works and operates, and have gone lengths to chose sane default behaviors.
+Examples are the mentioned decision, to consistently use exceptions to allow free use of return values.
 Another example is the handling of _EINTR_ for which the wanted solution you almost always want, is the exact default chosen:

 >System calls never return error/intr - they automatically retry.<